 What’s the difference between an STI and an STD?
 The two terms are often used interchangeably, and while that usage is not always considered incorrect, there are some notable differences between the two terms and what they stand for.

-The rise of the STI initialism is due largely to an effort to be clearer in the way that these infections are discussed and understood.
-The main reasons for distinguishing between sexually transmitted infections and diseases is that not all infections will lead to a disease, and not all sexually transmitted infections have discernible STD symptoms; diseases, by definition, must cause symptoms.
+The rise of STI initialism is largely due to an effort to clarify how these infections are discussed and understood.
+The main reason for distinguishing between sexually transmitted infections and diseases is that not all infections will lead to a disease, and not all sexually transmitted infections have discernible STD symptoms; diseases, by definition, must cause symptoms.
 Furthermore, there are sexually transmitted infections that can be cured (or will clear up on their own) without ever resulting in a disease.

 STI may be a more appropriate term to use instead of STD if there are no symptoms present.
 Medical professionals define diseases as causing symptoms, and many infections that are usually referred to as STDs can be asymptomatic.
 For example, a person could contract the herpes virus but not display symptoms or have an outbreak for months or even years.
 While the virus is still asymptomatic, it would be considered an infection.
 Once the infection begins to develop into outbreaks, it would be considered a disease.

-Another reason to shift from the term STD to STI is that, in addition to typically being the more correct term, a sexually transmitted “disease” carries a more negative connotation than a sexually transmitted “infection.”
+Another reason to shift from STD to STI is that, in addition to typically being the more correct term, a sexually transmitted “disease” carries a more negative connotation than a sexually transmitted “infection.”
 A disease sounds scarier, and fear could prevent people from being comfortable discussing their status.
 An infection, on the other hand, sounds more unremarkable.
-While some STD and STIs are incurable and others are curable, the term “disease” doesn’t convey that some of these infections are easily curable with treatment.
+While some STDs and STIs are incurable and others are curable, the term “disease” doesn’t convey that some infections are easily curable with treatment.

-So, now you know the difference between an STI and an STD.
+So, now you know the difference between STIs vs. STDs.
 With any luck, increasing knowledge of these two terms and the nuances in their meaning will lead to better and more transparent conversations about these infections and diseases, which leads to better and safer sex for everyone involved.